CLCaron/eportfolio/index.md

 *  Mapping over the retrieved orders only once upon the Orders page being loaded and returning an Order component for each order, to be displayed on the Orders page
 *  Implementing Axios to make requests to the Express server, and connecting to MongoDB in server.js

+This enhancement was created because any online store needs an “orders” page.
+If a customer is placing an order, they should be able to review that order in the future.
+I felt that this was a great exercise to perform.
+I believe that the knowledge required for this enhancement showcases my understanding of software engineering/design.
+This enhancement involved understanding a database as well as connecting that database to an application and using the data.
+I needed to make an entirely new page for a user to visit with entirely new functionality, new React components, and new technologies/libraries to complete this enhancement.

 # Enhancement Two
 A quicksort function was written and replaced the default ".sort()" JS function that was previously being used for sorting items on a collection page!